 In more severe Tourette's syndrome, medicines can sometimes help to reduce the occurrence of tics.
 The medicines that are mostly used are from the group known as antipsychotics: haloperidol, risperidone, aripiprazole and sulpiride.
-The medicine clonazepam - a benzodiazepine - is also sometimes used.
+Medicines such as clonazepam - a benzodiazepine - have been used in the past but are usually avoided as they are addictive.
+Newer medicines such as topiramate - used for migraine and epilepsy - are being studied for Tourette's syndrome.
 The aim of treatment with medicines is to control the tics to a point that will enable your child to function well while minimising side-effects.
 The tics may not disappear completely.

 Management of other conditions